Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-usage-guidelines-english.rst

  $ make foo_run

-Note that however we have not reached the discipline level of an exhaustive ``eunit`` test suite for each service (most of them being almost trivial).
+Note that however we have not reached the discipline level of an exhaustive ``eunit`` test suite for each service (most of them being mostly trivial).

-The `Dialyzer <http://erlang.org/doc/apps/dialyzer/dialyzer_chapter.html>`_ static analysis tool is regularly run on the code base (see the ``generate-local-plt`` and ``self-check-against-plt`` generic Make targets for that).
+See also the `type-checking`_ section.